anl-mdml/MDML_Client/README.md

 * device - value is the device ID specified in the configuration
 * variables - value is a list of variables to be sent to FuncX.
 An empty list will grab all variables for the given device
 * last - value is the number of lines to return (most recent lines)
+* where - value is an object.
+Keys are the variable name and the corresponding value is what the variable should equal in the query
+* time_start - value is an integer for the unix time in nanoseconds where the returned points should start
+* time_end - value is an integer for the unix time in nanoseconds where the returned points should stop

 Below is an example of the syntax.

 ```